 Further, AI Technologies are highly reliant on the collection and analysis of large amounts of data and complex algorithms but it is not possible or practicable to incorporate all relevant data into models that AI Technologies utilise to operate, nor does the Sponsor expect to be involved in the collection of such data or development of such algorithms in the ordinary course.
-Therefore, it is expected that data in such models will contain a degree of inaccuracy and error, and potentially materially so, and that such data as well as algorithms in use could otherwise be inadequate or flawed, which would be likely to degrade the effectiveness of AI Technologies and could adversely impact the Sponsor, CVC PES or its Investments to the extent they rely on the work product of such AI Technologies.
+Therefore, it is expected that data in such models may contain a degree of inaccuracy and error, and potentially materially so, and that such data as well as algorithms in use could otherwise be inadequate or flawed, which would be likely to degrade the effectiveness of AI Technologies and could adversely impact the Sponsor, CVC PES or its Investments, or their respective affiliates or service providers, to the extent they rely on the work product of such AI Technologies.
 The volume and reliance on data and algorithms also make AI Technologies, and in turn the Sponsor, CVC PES and/or its Investments more susceptible to cybersecurity threats.
-In addition, the Sponsor, CVC PES and/or its Investments could be exposed to risks to the extent third-party service providers or any counterparties use AI Technologies in their business activities.
-The Sponsor will not be in a position to control the manner in which third-party products are developed or maintained or the manner in which thirdparty services utilising AI Technologies are provided.
-In addition, AI Technologies may be competitive with the business of portfolio companies or increase the potential for obsolescence of a portfolio company's products or services (particularly as the capabilities of AI Technologies improve, and accordingly the increased adoption and use of AI Technologies may have an adverse effect on portfolio companies or their respective businesses.
+In addition, the Sponsor, CVC PES and/or its Investments could be exposed to risks to the extent third-party service providers, counterparties or other organisations connected to them use AI Technologies in their business activities.
+The Sponsor will not be in a position to control the manner in which third-party products are developed or maintained or the manner in which third-party services utilising AI Technologies are provided.
+In addition, AI Technologies may be competitive with the business of portfolio companies or increase the potential for obsolescence of a portfolio company's products or services (particularly as the capabilities of AI Technologies improve).
+This may include AI Technologies competing with, or contributing to the obsolescence of, other AI Technologies.
+Such developments could impede the use of AI Technologies and/or have an adverse effect on CVC PES or portfolio companies (whether directly or indirectly).